pkrysztofiak/rxjavafx-tutorial/README.md

 #### merge()
 Merging is almost like concatenation but with one important difference: it will combine all Observables of a given emission type T simultaneously.
 This means all emissions from all Observables are merged together at once into a single stream without any regard for order or completion.
-Task008
+##### Task008
 Create app with label, decrement button and increment button.
-Every decrement button click should decrement the label value, same but in opposite direction with increment button.
+Every decrement button click should decrement the label value, increment button click increments label value.
 Use merge() and predefined observables.
 #### combineLatest()
+Reflects combined  state of every Observable composed with the operator.
-Pushes first emission when every of combined Observables sent an initial emission.
-After that pushes on any of Observables pushed new emission so it always reflects the contents of every Observable combined.
+Pushes first combined emission when every of composed Observables already have sent at least one emission.
+After that pushes on any of Observables emission so it always reflects combined contents of every Observable composed.
-Task009
+##### Task009
 Create app with label showing current position of stage (x, y, width, height).
 Use combineLatest() and predefined Observables.
 #### withLatestFrom()
 Is an operator counterpart of combineLatest() factory.